sanzceb/think-like-a-programmer/exercises/ch07/04/README.md

 - They are good for catching duplicates because the search is fast.
 - Student ID is a number so that makes the hash implementation easier.
-- The internal structure uses an array, a structure that at this point is relatively easy to work with.
+- The internal structure uses an array, a structure that at this point is relatively easy to work with for me.
 - The search operation is trivial since it makes use of random access.

 They key considerations are:

 - When inserting elements, do *resizing* each time the *load factor* is reached.
-- Resizing means allocating a more memory and then storing the existing elements in the new array. <!--TODO add reference to grokking algorithms-->
+- Resizing means allocating a more memory and then storing the existing elements in the new array.
 - To store the existing elements, we need to reapply the hash function.

 ```cpp